AlaskaAirlines/auro-toast/docs/api.md

 # auro-toast

-The auro-toast element provides users a way to ... (it would be great if you fill this out).
+The auro-toast element provides users a way to display short, temporary messages.

 ## Properties